ucsb-cs8/w19-mirza/_lab/lab00.md

 This lab must be done individually.

-## Submit ic00
+## Use ic00 to find a partner, then submit it at the end of your section

 In the next few labs you will work with a programming partner.
-To help us match you with a suitable partner, please submit [ic00](/hwk/ic00/) to the TA in your section.
+In this section the TA will lead you through an activity to help you find a suitable partner.
+Note down the name of your partner in the last question of ic00 and submit it to the TA in your section.

 ## Goals for this lab

 By the time you have completed this lab, you should be able to:

-* use the computers in Phelps 3525 (and other labs like CSIL) to do basic things such as:
+* Use the computers in Phelps 3525 (and other labs like CSIL) to do basic things such as:
    * perform basic management of directories and files
    * create Python progams in IDLE
    * submit an assignment using the gradescope system